ORO99/Soduku-for-Kids/README.md

 4. Run Register.html in your favourite browser from vs code live server and follow on screen instructions

 ## How to play:
-1.Use arrows to navigate through the grid and use numbers 1 through 4 to insert an image into that tile (4x4) & 1 through 9 in (9x9)
+1. Use arrows to navigate through the grid and use numbers 1 through 4 to insert an image into that tile (4x4) & 1 through 9 in (9x9)
-2.Use the mouse to navigate to a certain tile for a better user experience.
+2. Use the mouse to navigate to a certain tile for a better user experience.
 Make sure to win before time runs out and compete for a place on the podium!

 ## Technologies used:
 HTML